falcosecurity-retire/kubernetes-response-engine/playbooks/README.md

 * -e: Sets configuration settings for Playbook.
 You can specify multiple *-e* flags.

 * -k: EKS cluster name against playbook is going to connect via K8s API.

+## Deploying playbooks to Google Cloud Functions

+You can deploy functions to Google Cloud using the `./deploy_playbook_gke` script.

+### Parameters

+* `-p`: Playbook to deploy, it must match with the top-level script.

+* `-e`: Sets configuration settings for Playbook.
+You can specify multiple *-e* flags.

+* `-t`: Google Pub/Sub topic to subscribe the function.

+* `-k`: Name of the GKE cluster.

+* `-z`: Name of the zone where the GKE cluster is deployed.

+* `-n`: Name of the GKE project where the cluster is deployed.